iro-nique/GZCTF-Cloner/README.md

 # GZCTF-Cloner
-.: Easily duplicate GZCTF games and challenges across instances :.
+.: Easily duplicate or backup GZCTF games and challenges :.

 ✅ Supports cloning of:
 - Game metadata and settings
 - Challenge titles, descriptions, and scores
 - Flags and hints
 - Local and remote attachments (with automatic re-upload)

+💾 Supports exporting and importing:
+- Export existing games and challenges onto disc (json)
+- Import previously exported games and challenges into a GZCTF instance

 > [!WARNING]
 > Cloned games are hidden and require an invitation code per default.
 Please adjust game settings to your needs.